Compensation if you’ve lost money through mis-selling

 - You were advised to ‘self-certify’ your income and got a more expensive mortgage than you needed.

-- You were advised to switch mortgages but you were not given an adequate explanation of why you should switch, and the advice to switch resulted in you losing money.
+- You were advised to switch mortgages but weren’t given an adequate explanation of why you should switch, and the advice to switch resulted in you losing money.

 How much could you get?